roitberg-group/lammps-ani/examples/alanine-dipeptide/README.md

 The MD simulation result matches to this PES scan result.
 Our PES is also comparable to the QM one (b3lyp-d3bj/dzvp), although ANI is trained to another level of theory (B973c/def2mTZVP).

+For another reference QM calculation on Alanine Dipeptide, please refer to the following paper:
+Wang, Z.; Duan, Y. Solvation Effects on Alanine Dipeptide: A MP2/cc-pVTZ//MP2/6-31G** Study of (Φ, Ψ) Energy Maps and Conformers in the Gas Phase, Ether, and Water.
+J. Comput.
+Chem.
+2004, 25 (14), 1699–1716. https://doi.org/10.1002/jcc.20092.

 ### 7. Conclusion